Use common sense and good buying procedures at all times.

 - If you can't inspect the trailer personally or a trusted friend inspect it for you, don't buy it!
 We repeat - Do not part with your money on a trailer you or a trusted friend have not viewed in person.
 Photos don't count as "seeing" the trailer.
 They could be stolen photos off of the Internet.

 - The name on the title should match the valid picture ID of the seller you are dealing with.

 - Verify title and title procedures with the state motor vehicle department prior to purchasing, both in the seller's state and title requirements in your state.

-- If it sounds too good to be true, then it is!
+- Familiarize yourself via our Sold Archives with the current market values of these highly sought after, collectible trailers.
+If it sounds too good to be true, then it is!
 Molded Fiberglass RV's bring very good resale prices based on condition and usually sell very well.
 Make sure you are an educated buyer before pursuing the "deals."
 There are occasional super deals, but there are so many seasoned molded fiberglass hobbyists, restorers, etc., pursuing them that they are usually gone within four hours of listing if they're legitimate.

 - Another buying tip and this is a BIG ONE: Do not ask the seller "Is this still available?" or "Is this still for sale?" or any version closely related to that.
 We know this seems like a harmless question, but when you are trying to sell a trailer and every single contact you get asks "Is this still available?" it becomes very annoying to the seller.
 Some sellers get so fed up with it they won't even respond to a buyer who asks that question.
 Trust us on this one!!!
 So just proceed in your email or phone call like the trailer is available.
 If it is not, the seller will tell you then.